e-mehegan/EmilyMehegan_T2A2/README.md

 #### One-to-Many (Author to Content):

-	- One author can have multiple pieces of content, and each  pieces of content is associated with only one author.
+	- One author can have multiple pieces of content, and each piece of content is associated with only one author.
 This relationship is defined through the `content` relationship in the `Author` model with `back_populates='author'`.

 <br>

 <u>ASSOCIATIONS</u>
 - When accessing the `reviews` attribute of a `User` object, it can retrieve all the reviews written by one user.

-- Through the `content` attribute of a `User` object, you can access all the content items created by that user.

 - For `Content` objects, you can access their associated `reviews`, `author`, and `category`.

-- The `Author` model, you can retrieve all the content items created by a specific author.
+- The `Author` model, you can retrieve all the piece of content created by a specific author.

+- The 'Category' model, you can retrieve all the piece of content relating to a specific category.

 <br>